flowidright/PSUBuyingGuide/_info/noise.md

 [Example Color Chart](https://github.com/user-attachments/assets/3c115e1a-a3ae-425b-8006-9e7c6bb1dae5)

 The colors represent a certain level of noise, measured in DBa.
 The load gets higher as you go from left to right, so the end of the graph is full load and the start of it is idle.

+The bottom line of numbers represent the Major rails, and the line of numbers on the Side represent the Minor rails.